-Side effects of these practices include toxic air, plastic pollution, destruction of natural habitats and climate change.
-Scientists warn that if we don’t act soon, this will lead to an increase in natural disasters, rising sea levels and extreme weather, resulting in collapsed ecosystems, mass extinction of wildlife, food scarcity and global displacement of people.
+Side effects of these practices include toxic air, plastic pollution, destruction of natural habitats and most urgently, climate change.
+Scientists warn that if we don’t act soon, this will lead to an even further increase in natural disasters, rising sea levels and extreme weather, resulting in collapsed ecosystems, mass extinction of wildlife, food scarcity and global displacement of people.

-As an Environmental Conservation volunteer with IVHQ, you will work closely with local organizations and community members to support both proactive and reactive methods of protecting our natural environment.
+As an Environmental volunteer with IVHQ, you will work closely with local organisations and community members to support both proactive and reactive methods of protecting our natural environment.